guillermodangelo/guillermodangelo/README.md

 I'm Guillermo D'Angelo
 *Geographer - GIS Analyst - Data Analyst*

-Here you'll fin some of my personal projects, which are mostly Python-related.
-Most of the projects I've made for third parties remain private.
+Here you'll find some of my personal projects, which are mostly Python-related.

+The the projects I've made for third parties remain private.

 <!--